 Commercial property in ALABAMA was sold in 2017 with owner financing with 30% down and 7 years of monthly payments at 6%.
 The contract was recorded in court house as a lien.
 The buyer (LLC) with personal guarantee paid on time for 2 years and now filed for bankruptcy (both LLC and personal)....
 Read more »

 However, I just today received a periodic statement from the Chp 13 trustee and noticed in the "Balance Owed" column that I owe more than $6K more than my scheduled remaining 6 more monthly payments will cover.
-Looks to be that the Trustee payments were increased when a new trustee took over a few...
+Looks to be that the Trustee payments were increased when a new trustee took...
 Read more »

 She should have been listed as a co-signer/creditor in your bankruptcy.
 Unless you are obligated to pay the co-signed debt under your property settlement agreement in your divorce, she likely doesn’t have a claim against you.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.